Editorials thehindu.com

 Exam Summary

-The article argues that India's Promotion and Regulation of Online Gaming Act, 2025, which banned online games involving money, has been counterproductive.
-Instead of protecting individuals, it has led to a significant rise in the use of unregulated offshore betting and gambling platforms, increasing risks like money laundering, terror financing, and cybercrime.
-Citing studies showing a sharp increase in offshore platform usage across states, the author advocates for a strong regulatory framework with accountability and consumer safeguards, rather than outright bans.
-International examples from the UAE and Sri Lanka are presented, which are moving towards regulated licensing frameworks.
-The article emphasizes the need for sustained Centre-State coordination to address this menace, generate tax revenue, and fund player-awareness campaigns.
+The article argues that the Promotion and Regulation of Online Gaming (PROG) Act, 2025, which aimed to protect vulnerable populations from the adverse impacts of online games involving money, has been counterproductive.
+Instead of curbing the issue, the ban implemented by the Act has led to a significant rise in the use of illegal offshore betting and gambling platforms.
+These platforms not only circumvent domestic laws but also pose risks of money laundering and terror financing.
+The author advocates for a strong regulatory framework with accountability and consumer safeguards, similar to approaches in the UAE and Sri Lanka, rather than outright bans, to effectively address the challenges and generate tax revenue.

 Exam Themes